PhoenixTales/wiki.gothicarchive.org/characters.md

 - later changed into an _Ore Baron_ `EBR_105_Raven`
 - he became _The Right Hand_ of _Gomez_, replacing removed `EBR_101 Rechte Hand`

+## Rhobar I
+- ancestor of Rhobar I
+- according to Gothic I handbook father of _Rhobar II_, according to Mike Hoge there were kings in between

+### Other games
+- Gothic 3 `Book Of Rhobar` says: `The barbarians lived in Nordmar.
+And Rhobar was one of them. (...)
+And Innos said to Rhobar: Descend from the mountains, and defeat my enemies.
+And Rhobar waged war against the orcs.
+And the wrath of Innos descended upon them.
+And Rhobar was victorious.
+Once his enemies were defeated, Innos said to him: This is where you shall establish your kingdom.
+And Rhobar did as he was bidden.`

 ## Rhobar II
 - `everything that his troops could not hold was razed to the ground`
 - `During the long years of his reign he was able to defeat all foes of his realm.
 All except (...) the orcs`